 - Financing: Non-Bank Options for Small Business Loans

-- Sales: 6 Cost Effective Sales Strategies for Small Businesses
+- Sales: 7 Types of Sales Promotion That Work for Small Businesses

 Turning Whitespace into Killer Content

 Starting from a blank slate can be daunting.
 But, as a small business owner you’re used to that.
 You’ve been doing it from the moment you formulated that first business plan, to the day you first opened your doors, to the time you spend on each sales pitch, marketing email, and blog post.
 You understand better than anyone that turning whitespace into killer content is one of the most important skills you can use to make your small business stand out from the crowd.

 I’ve already written about finding ideas for free software to cover in previous tip post 14 Great Sites for Software Reviews and Free Downloads, and honing your “elevator pitch” in Perfecting the Pitch: Escaping the Confines of an Elevator.
 Other sources that will help you get those creative juices flowing include: